Home Articles How Architects Use Natural Light to Transform Spaces: Techniques & Iconic Examples

 The Role of Natural Light in Architecture

-Natural light is one of the most important elements in architecture, as it has the ability to transform the way a space looks and feels.
-Architects have been using natural light in their designs for centuries, and its benefits are well documented.
-In this essay, we will explore how architects use natural light to transform spaces.
+Natural light is one of the most important elements in architecture, with the ability to transform how a space looks and feels.
+Architects have been using natural light in their designs for centuries.
+Understanding how to use natural light in architecture is essential for creating spaces that are healthy, energy-efficient, and visually compelling.
+In this article, we explore how architects use natural light to transform spaces, examine key natural lighting techniques in architecture, and highlight iconic buildings that demonstrate the power of daylighting.

-Another way architects use natural light is through the use of skylights.
-Skylights are windows that are installed in the roof of a building to allow natural light to enter a space from above.
-They can be used to create dramatic lighting effects, and they are often used in spaces where windows are not practical, such as in interior courtyards or rooms without exterior walls.
+Another way architects use natural light is through skylights — windows installed in a building’s roof to admit daylight from above.
+They create dramatic lighting effects and serve spaces where windows are not practical, such as interior courtyards or rooms without exterior walls.
+According to the U.S. Department of Energy, well-designed skylights can reduce lighting costs by up to 30%, making them valuable for daylighting natural light in architecture.

 Credit: Tadao Andō / “a short film of light & shadow” on Behance

-Architects also use natural light to highlight specific features of a space.
-For example, they may use natural light to highlight a piece of artwork or a special architectural feature.
-They may also use natural light to create a focal point in a room, such as a skylight or a large window with a view.
+Architects also use natural light to highlight specific features — a piece of artwork, a special architectural detail, or a focal point like a skylight or a large window with a view.

-Natural light can also be used to create a sense of rhythm and movement in a space.
-By carefully controlling the amount and quality of light that enters a space, architects can create a dynamic environment that changes throughout the day.
-This can help to create a sense of energy and vitality in a space, making it more inviting and engaging.
+Natural light can also create a sense of rhythm and movement in a space.
+By controlling the amount and quality of light, architects create dynamic environments that change throughout the day.
+A popular approach is to specify window treatments, such as curtain sheers that allow light to filter through, creating energy and vitality that makes a space more inviting.

 Credit: The Power of Artificial Lighting in Architecture – Arch2O.com

-Architects use natural light to create a sense of comfort and well-being in a space.
-Natural light has been shown to have a positive effect on mood and productivity, and it can also help to regulate the body’s natural sleep-wake cycle.
-By designing spaces that allow for ample natural light, architects can help to create environments that are both functional and healthy.
+Architects use natural light to create a sense of comfort and well-being.
+Natural light has a positive effect on mood and productivity and helps regulate the body’s sleep-wake cycle.
+By designing spaces with ample natural light, architects create environments that are both functional and healthy.

 Examples of Light Usage in Architecture

-Light is an essential element in architecture and has been used by architects in various ways to create visually stunning and functionally efficient spaces.
-In the rest of the article, we will explore some of the most popular examples of the usage of light in architecture.
+Light has been used by architects in various ways to create visually stunning and functionally efficient spaces.
+Below are some iconic examples of natural light usage in architecture.

 The Guggenheim Museum, New York City

-The Guggenheim Museum in New York City is a prime example of how light can be used to transform a space.
-Designed by architect Frank Lloyd Wright, the museum is characterized by its cylindrical form and a central atrium that is illuminated by natural light.
-The atrium allows light to filter down into the lower galleries, creating a warm and inviting atmosphere that enhances the viewing experience.
+The Guggenheim Museum in New York City is a prime example of how light can transform a space.
+Designed by Frank Lloyd Wright, the museum is characterized by its cylindrical form and a central atrium illuminated by natural light, which filters down into the galleries creating a warm atmosphere that enhances the viewing experience.

 Credit: The Guggenheim Museums and Foundation